Cat Ba Island

-The national park's forests are home to the rare francois langur, wild boar, hornbills, deer and other animals.
+The national park's forests are home to the rare Francois langur, wild boar, hornbills, deer and other animals.
 The seas coral reefs contain 200 different kinds of fish and 400 species of mollusc.

-Boring factual stuff about Cat Ba Island
+Completely Useless Facts about Cat Ba Island

 - The name Cat Ba means 'Women’s Island'

 - 23 animal species on the Islands are either classified as endangered or critically endangered